-The EcoSynth™ platform can be readily adapted to produce a variety of biochemical and biofuel products.
-If you are interested in using EcoSynth™ technology to improve your biofuel/biochemical fermentation process, please contact us.
+The EcoSynth™ platform can be readily adapted to produce a variety of biochemical products.
+If you are interested in using EcoSynth™ technology to produce a biobased material or ingredient, please contact us.

 How It Works